 You have every right to see another doctor if you feel you aren’t being listened to.
 For example, you may be more comfortable meeting with a provider who is of the same gender or ethnic background as you are.

-Can You Sue for Medical Gaslighting?
+Can You Take Legal Action for Medical Gaslighting?

-If you aren’t properly treated due to medical gaslighting and suffer harm as a result of a misdiagnosis or delayed treatment, you can file a complaint against the provider or pursue a medical malpractice lawsuit.
+If you aren’t adequately treated due to medical gaslighting and suffer harm as a result of a misdiagnosis or delayed treatment, you can file a complaint against the provider or pursue a medical malpractice lawsuit.
 A successful lawsuit could recover compensation for your medical bills, pain and suffering, and more.

 The legal process can be complex, and you’ll need to act quickly to meet the deadlines set by Pennsylvania’s statute of limitations.
 That’s why speaking with an experienced lawyer is critical.